alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 I used Microsoft's [Kaggle Cats and Dogs Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=54765) which has 12,500 cats and 12,500 dogs.
 24,969 photos had successfully uploaded and split into 80-20% training/test sets.

 The model I choose was ```MobileNetV1 96x96 0.25 (no final dense layer, 0.1 dropout)``` with transfer learning.
-Since free Edge Impulse accounts has a the training time limit of 20 minutes per job, I can only train the model for 5 cycles.
-(You can go ask for more on the forum though...)
+Since free Edge Impulse accounts has a training time limit of 20 minutes per job, I can only train the model for 5 cycles.
+(You can go [ask for more](https://forum.edgeimpulse.com/t/err-deadlineexceeded-ways-to-fix-this/2354/2) though...)
 I imagine if you have only a dozen images per class, you can try better models or longer training cycles.

 Anyway, I got ```89.8%``` accuracy for training set and ```86.97%``` for test set, which seems to be decent enough.